ultraq/thymeleaf-ifnotnull-dialect/README.md

 </bean>
 ```

-This will introduce the `ifnotnull` expression object to your Thymeleaf
+This will introduce the `ifnotnull` namepace, and 2 new attribute processors
-templates, adding 2 new utility methods you can use in your pages: `text`, and
+that you can use in your pages: `text`, and `utext`.
-`utext`.

 ### text